Automattic/wp-calypso/config/README.md

 Run `yarn feature-search [search]` from the root calypso directory to see example searches.

+You can also activate feature flags only in your development environment.
+To do this, create a `.env` file in the root folder of the cloned repository.
+Add the variable `ACTIVE_FEATURE_FLAGS`, and specify the feature flags you want to activate, separated by commas.
+For more details, see https://github.com/motdotla/dotenv.

 ### Progression of Environments

 When working with feature flags, there is a progression of environments that should be considered.